U-Cast: A Surprisingly Simple and Efficient Frontier Probabilistic AI Weather Forecaster: Discussion

 \subsection{Democratizing the AIWP Frontier}

 One of our most significant contributions is lowering the barrier to entry for AI weather research.
 Currently, training frontier probabilistic weather models is restricted to large industrial or national labs with access to massive clusters.
-The trend toward increasingly complex, computationally intensive architectures threatens to centralize the field, stifling open innovation.
-In contrast, our complete recipe trains in 3 days on 4 H200 GPUs—or, if using a pre-trained deterministic backbone, fine-tuned probabilistically in around 1 day on single H200 GPU.
+The trend toward increasingly complex, computationally intensive architectures concentrates frontier development in a small number of well-resourced labs.
+In contrast, our complete recipe trains in 3 days on 4 H200 GPUs—or, if using a pre-trained deterministic backbone, fine-tuned probabilistically in around 1 day on a single H200 GPU.
 This order-of-magnitude efficiency gain (\cref{fig:pareto}) empowers academic labs and under-resourced practitioners to not merely consume, but actively contribute to the development of frontier weather models.